Tennessee : 2025-2026 Regular Session : BILL HB1112

 As introduced, designates the intentional injection, release, or dispersion, by any means, of chemicals, chemical compounds, substances, or apparatus within the borders of this state into the atmosphere with the express purpose of affecting temperature, weather, or the intensity of the sunlight, or supplying or otherwise providing the chemicals, chemical compounds, substances, or apparatus required for the conduct, as a Class A misdemeanor; makes other changes related to investigations and enforcement related to weather modification. - Amends TCA Title 58, Chapter 2 and Title 68, Chapter 201.

-2. The supply or provision of chemicals, compounds, substances, or apparatus for the conduct described above, if the supplier knows or has reason to believe they will be used for such prohibited conduct.
+- Supplying chemicals, compounds, substances, or equipment for weather modification if the supplier knows or suspects they will be used that way.

 History